OutpostUniverse/NetFix/README.md

 Use of the NetFixServer is optional.
 The NetFixClient was designed to work even without an operational game server, albeit in a degraded mode.
 Without the server running, there is typically no automatic game list.
 Instead, users can enter the IP address of a game host to see and join their hosted game.

+When creating a game, the server at `GameServerAddr` configured in `outpost2.ini` is automatically notified of the new hosted game.

 ## NetFix In Game Menu Options

 #### Common Info